A note on the $(\infty,n)$-category of cobordisms: Symmetric monoidal structures

 Again, since $X^{(k)}$ is $k$-hybrid, $Y_{\underbrace{\scriptstyle1,\ldots,1,}_{i}0,\bullets}=X^{(k)}_{\underbrace{\scriptstyle1,\ldots,1,}_{i}0,\bullets}$ is discrete and so $Y_{\underbrace{\scriptstyle1,\ldots,1,}_{i}0,\bullets}=*$. \end{proof}

-We now provide the analog of Example \ref{ex symm mon looping} in this setting.
-It illustrates the idea that given a bicategory $\C$ and an object $x$ in $\C$, the endomorphism, or loop category $\mathrm{End}_\C(x) = L(\C,x)$ is monoidal, with the monoidal structure coming from composition of endomorphisms.
-We now prove that a similar statement holds for $n$-fold Segal spaces. \begin{defn} Fix $1\leq l\leq n$.
-Let $X_\bullets$ be an $n$-fold Segal space and $x\in X_{0,\ldots, 0}$.
-We define a new $n$-fold Segal space $X\underset{(l)}{/} x$ as follows.
-If $k_i=0$ for $1\leq i\leq l$, let
+Given a bicategory $\C$ and an object $x$ in $\C$, the endomorphism, or loop category $\mathrm{End}_\C(x) = \myloop{\C}{x}$ is monoidal.
+Its monoidal structure comes from composition of endomorphisms, which is encoded in the full sub-bicategory of $\C$ which has only the object $x$.
+In analogy with topology, one can call this delooping $B\myloop{\C}{x}$.
+We now prove that a similar statement holds for $n$-fold Segal spaces.
+With the definition of ``symmetric monoidal'' appearing in the next section it will become clear that this provides an analog of Example \ref{ex symm mon looping} in this setting.

+Recall from Section \ref{sec constructions} the constructions of the truncation of an $n$-fold Segal space to an $(n-1)$-fold Segal space and its left adjoint, extension.
+Truncation also has a right adjoint, which is taking the 0th coskeleton: